dwavesystems/dwave-ocean-sdk/docs/examples/and.rst

 Solution Steps
 ==============

+.. include:: hybrid_solver_service.rst
+  :start-after: example-steps-start-marker
+  :end-before: example-steps-end-marker

-Section :ref:`solving_problems` describes the process of solving problems on the quantum computer in two steps: (1) Formulate the problem as a :term:`binary quadratic model` (BQM) and (2) Solve the BQM with a D-Wave system or classical :term:`sampler`.
-This example mathematically formulates the BQM and uses Ocean tools to solve it on a D-Wave system.
+This example mathematically formulates the BQM and uses Ocean tools to solve it on a D-Wave quantum computer.

 Formulate the AND Gate as a BQM
 ===============================

 Ocean tools can automate the representation of logic gates as a BQM, as demonstrated in the :ref:`multi_gate` example.
 The :ref:`not` example presents a mathematical formulation of a BQM for a Boolean gate in detail.
 This example briefly repeats the steps of mathematically formulating a BQM while adding details on the underlying physical processes.

 A D-Wave quantum processing unit (:term:`QPU`) is a chip with interconnected qubits; for example,